Our Service & Limitations

 We are unable to accept returns or offer refunds on medications as it is prohibited by law.
 However, we are able to offer refunds to patients in some cases if there is a problem with their medication, or if they encountered problems with our service.

-Some of the medications we sell we may not be able to issue on an ‘initial treatment’ basis.
+Some of the medications we offer we may not be able to issue on an ‘initial treatment’ basis.
 This is particularly the case for medications which treat ongoing chronic conditions, as primary diagnosis for these will need to be done by a physician in person.
 However, we do offer patients prescription renewals for such items, if treatment has already been started by their doctor or specialist.
 We will always state on our website where this is the case.

 In some cases, we may offer treatment for a condition ‘off-label’.
 This means that the medication has not been specifically licensed to treat the condition in question, but that some doctors do issue it for this purpose.
 We will always clearly state where we offer a medication ‘off-label’.
 You can read more on off-label prescribing on our information page.